gazelle98/CSPSudokuSolver/README.md

 sudoku puzzle.
 If there is more than one of the same number in any given row, column, or 3x3 sub-square then that state is discarded so that it does not have to keep being expanded until it is complete to find out that it is incorrect.

+### Usage
+The command line syntax is as follows:
+        $ python main.py
+    This command runs the program solving a default easy sudoku problem.

+    Adding the --help or --h tag to the command line arguments shows a help page for how to initialize this program:
+        $python main.py --h

+    You can add the -sudoku or -s argument followed by easy, medium, hard, hardest, or a the name of a .txt file in the same directory to specify a sudoku to solve.

+    Examples:
+        $ python main.py -sudoku medium
+        $ python main.py -s sudoku.txt

+    The easy, medium, hard, and hardest keywords correspond to 4 different built in sudokus of varying difficulty that can be used to solve.

+    If you use he file input option then the program will use the first 81 integers it finds in the .txt file as the values for the sudoku.